 When it comes to the thought of tattoos, the concept is no different.

 All designs can invoke a recreation or message without so much as needing to communicate anything vocally at all.
 The display of art work speaks for itself; telling a story that pokes at our own sense of curiosity.

-However, the traditional form of lettering still remains quite popular today, even with realistic designs that can paint a thousand words in a single picture.
+However, the traditional form of lettering still applies to lists of the 50+ best tattoo ideas, even with realistic designs that can paint a thousand words in a single picture.
 From names to quotes, every character you’ll find inscribed within these top 75 best lettering tattoo designs comes together to form some seriously cool body art.